sachingupta/RxJS-playpen/async_programming_evolution_in_JS.md

 **Next Opportunity:**

+- Promise only ever yield a single value.
+That makes them useless for handling recurrent events such as mouse clicks or streams of data coming from the server, because we would have to create a promise for each separate event, instead of creating a promise that handles the stream of events as it comes.
 - What if may want to mutate the data steam that we pass from one promise call to another.
 - For example, we filter one promise response to only get the data with a specific type and then map the filtered data to only retrieve the ids.